 However, if you use your resilience, you can overcome those challenging situations, and maybe even maintain a positive attitude.
 If you do so, you will acquire the reputation of a dependable employee.

 Emotional intelligence is a highly important employee skill.
-It involves understanding people on a much deeper level, communicating with them effectively, and using soft skills like empathy to build long term bonds.
+It involves understanding people on a much deeper level, communicating with them effectively, and using soft skills like empathy to build long-term bonds.
 As a result of using emotional intelligence, you can become a much better team player.

 Attention to detail

 Attention to detail is very important in many careers.
-This is true even more junior employees.
+This is true even more for junior employees.
 For instance, if someone does not recognize a small error in the yearly financial report for your organization (like adding an extra 2 zeros at the end of the profit section), this can skew how your company approaches marketing for the entire year.

 Organizations hate conflict.
 It brings everyone done, increases negativity, reduces productivity, and offers very little if any benefit to the company.